Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 print(squares)

-**EXP:** In this example, we use a list comprehension to create a list called squares that contains the first 10 square numbers.
+**Explaination:** In this example, we use a list comprehension to create a list called squares that contains the first 10 square numbers.
 The list comprehension consists of a for loop that iterates over the range 1 to 10, and an expression that squares each number in the range.

-# Numpy:
+# NUMPY:

 ![image](https://user-images.githubusercontent.com/95965896/234592829-0af00e5c-ba4c-4480-9879-d59d2f9abc72.png)